Kelach/ATX-Traffic-Incidents-API/README.md

 test-worker-deployment-5688559647-jdrtt         1/1     Running   2 (114m ago)   114m
 ```
 In addition to the status of each of the pods, the above command should also return
-the identication series of each pod.
+the identification series of each pod.

 Please `exec` into the python debug deployment file to use the k8s cluster:
 ```